MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab05_Overview_of_deployment_with_ACSS.md

 ### Task 3: Review monitoring options for SAP workloads managed by Azure Center for SAP solutions

-> **Note**: As with backup, you will not be able to fully experience the monitoring capabilities of Azure Center for SAP solutions.
+As with backup, you will not be able to fully experience the monitoring capabilities of Azure Center for SAP solutions.
 This requires the installation of SAP software or registering an existing Azure Monitor for SAP solutions instance.
 Instead, in this task, you will step through the interface available in the Virtual Instance for SAP solutions to identify and review these capabilities.

-1. In the **Search** text box on the [Azure portal](https://portal.azure.com), search for and select **Virtual Instances for SAP solutions**.
+1. At the top of the [Azure portal](https://portal.azure.com) page, use the **Search resources, services, and docs** text box to search for and navigate to **Virtual Instances for SAP solutions**.

 1. On the **Virtual Instances for SAP solutions** page, review the summarized status information for the **VI1** instance, including the overall health and status visual indicators.

 1. On the **Virtual Instances for SAP solutions** page, select **VI1**.

-1. On the **VI1** page, in the vertical navigation menu on the left side, select **Overview** and then, in the pane on the right side, select **Monitoring**.
+1. In the left pane, select **Overview** and then, in the pane on the right side, select **Monitoring**.

 1. Review the monitoring telemetry displayed in the monitoring pane.